 A: As we said, increasing the pressure of the intake air raises its temperature, which is really not desirable.
 Not only does it increase the risk of detonation, it lowers the density of the intake charge, which starts to defeat the whole purpose of supercharging.
 There are several tricks that can reduce that temperature.
-One is to inject a little bit of liquid (such as water and alcohol) into the intake manifold; some of the thermal energy of the compressed air goes to vaporizing the liquid, reducing the air’s temperature.
-Another method is to add an intercooler, which is a heat exchanger — basically, a small radiator — that removes some of the heat from the pressurized air before it enters the engine’s intake manifold.
-A properly designed intercooler dramatically reduces the intake air temperature, avoiding detonation and, as a bonus, increasing the density of the intake cahrge.
-Intercoolers aren’t really necessary for low levels of boost (less than about 5-6 psi/0.3-0.4 bar), but they’re virtually mandatory at very high boost pressures.
+One is to inject a little bit of liquid (such as water or alcohol) into the intake manifold; some of the thermal energy of the compressed air goes to vaporizing the liquid, reducing the air’s temperature.
+Another method is to add an intercooler, which is a heat exchanger — basically a small radiator — that removes some of the heat from the pressurized air before it enters the engine’s intake manifold.
+A properly designed intercooler dramatically reduces the intake air temperature, avoiding detonation and, as a bonus, increasing the density of the intake charge.
+Intercoolers aren’t generally necessary for low levels of boost (less than about 5-6 psi/0.3-0.4 bar), but they’re virtually mandatory at very high boost pressures.

 Of course, adding an intercooler further increases cost, complexity, mass, and bulk.
 The heat the intercooler extracts also needs somewhere to go.
 If it’s an air-to-air intercooler, it needs a good flow of cooling air; if it’s an air-to-water intercooler, the engine needs a bigger radiator to cope with the extra heat added to the engine’s cooling system.